-The increase rate of various types of microbial fertilizers was about 10%, of which the most significant was the increase in production of composite microbial fertilizers, which was more than 20%.
+The increased rate of various types of microbial fertilizers was about 10%, of which the most significant was the increase in the production of composite microbial fertilizers, which was more than 20%.
 Studies have shown that the application of microbial fertilizers alone without organic fertilizers or chemical fertilizers has a significant effect on potato yield, but microbial fertilizers only play a supporting role in crop yield increase and cannot be used alone instead of organic fertilizers and chemical fertilizers.

 Improve the quality of crops

 It is an indisputable fact that microbial fertilizers can improve crop quality.

 Some microbial fertilizers can still improve the quality of crops even if they do not have a significant increase in production.